collective/collective.recipe.pydevproject/README.rst

   Remember to register at least one interpreter in Eclipse before using your project.
 That can be done in ``Window > Preferences > PyDev > Interpreter - Python > New...``. extra-paths
   Extra paths to add to the Python path.
-Each path should be on a separate line. eggs
+Each path should be on a separate line.
+Paths may contain wildcards (*), these are evaluated upon install. eggs
   The eggs that will be listed as external dependencies.
   You don't need to include transitive dependencies.
 This is done automatically.